sealmove/nimitai/README.md

 ```

 There are 3 solutions for this:
-- Hand-write the `.ksy` parser
+- Hand-write the `.ksy` parser so that it's lighter (no guarantees it will work)
-- Fix npeg so that its functionality is split up in smaller procs
 - change NimVM architecture